openequella/openequella.github.io/guides/RestAPIGuide.md

 ## Internal REST API Reference

 An internal REST API reference page displays information about all available REST endpoints and the operations and parameters supported for each endpoint.
-It also displays a link to the EQUELLA REST API Guide.
+It also displays a link to the openEQUELLA REST API Guide.
 ### Open the REST API reference
-1. Open a browser and enter the EQUELLA address of the hosting server including the institution name with ‘/apidocs.do’ appended to the URL. (e.g. ‘http://equella.myinstitution.edu/institution/logon.do’ would become ‘http://equella.myinstitute.edu/institution/apidocs.do’).
-The EQUELLA REST API page displays.
+1. Open a browser and enter the openEQUELLA address of the hosting server including the institution name with ‘/apidocs.do’ appended to the URL. (e.g. ‘http://equella.myinstitution.edu/institution/logon.do’ would become ‘http://equella.myinstitute.edu/institution/apidocs.do’).
+The openEQUELLA REST API page displays.
-2. If you wish to try out the GET methods, you will need to login to EQUELLA as a user with appropriate item discovery privileges.
+2. If you wish to try out the GET methods, you will need to login to openEQUELLA as a user with appropriate item discovery privileges.

-The EQUELLA REST API reference lists Endpoints (search, item-lock, item-action, item, file and item-relation).
+The openEQUELLA REST API reference lists Endpoints (search, item-lock, item-action, item, file and item-relation).
 Each endpoint has the following links:
 * Show/Hide – toggles the operations list for each endpoint.
 * List Operations – lists the available operations for each endpoint.
 * Expand Operations – lists the available operations for each endpoint with a parameter dialog.